GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 The main functionalities demonstrated are the following:

 - Ingest of data from Sigfox devices
-- Forwarding of data to [Cloud Pub/Sub](https://cloud.google.com/pubsub/) for processing with Google Cloud services
+- Forwarding of data to [Pub/Sub](https://cloud.google.com/pubsub/) for processing with Google Cloud services
 - Sigfox device configuration management
 - Sigfox network service message logging

 The integration is implemented as a set of [Cloud Functions](https://cloud.google.com/functions/) that are registered as [callback functions](https://build.sigfox.com/backend-callbacks-and-api) in the Sigfox backend system.
 The Cloud Functions are called when devices send data or the Sigfox network sends service messages.
-Device configurations are stored in [Cloud Firestore](https://cloud.google.com/firestore/) and logs in [Cloud Logging](https://cloud.google.com/logging/).
+Device configurations are stored in [Firestore](https://cloud.google.com/firestore/) and logs in [Cloud Logging](https://cloud.google.com/logging/).

 The implementation is designed to be: